 - If you have not crossed the weir to the pub a more direct route onto The Lees is to cross a footbridge over the River Teise on the other side of Teapot Island and turn left alongside this tributary; a tunnel takes you under the B2162.

-Follow a clear grassy path all the way through the meadow, crossing a stream on a wooden footbridge along the way and gradually approaching the road on the right.
+- Follow a clear grassy path through the meadow, crossing a stream on a wooden footbridge along the way and gradually approaching the road on the right.
 On the far side go out past vehicle barriers and turn left onto the B2162.
 Follow the road for 200m as it curves round to the right and comes to a road junction in the village of Yalding.

-Go through the churchyard and turn right onto a footpath heading south-east past a recreation ground (The Kintons) to Vicarage Road.
+- Go through the churchyard and turn right onto a footpath heading south-east past a recreation ground (The Kintons) to Vicarage Road.
 Continue across a meadow to the driveway to Riverside House and Cheveney Farm.
 Go straight across for the Main Walk; turn right onto the driveway for the Short Walk.

 - From the entrance ignore another path going back out to the B2010 and take the tarmac path heading E through the churchyard.
 Go out through a gap in the brick wall and turn right onto a footpath, going through a wooden side gate.
 Go past a cemetery and keep right where the path splits (the left fork leads to allotments).